-4.00 credits This course is designed to prepare teachers to support the participation and education of students with Autism Spectrum Disorders (ASD) or Emotional Behavioral Disorders (EBD) in the PK-12 setting.
+4.00 credits.
+This course is designed to prepare teachers to support the participation and education of students with Autism Spectrum Disorders (ASD) or Emotional Behavioral Disorders (EBD) in the PK-12 setting.
 Emphasis is on the diagnostic criteria, methods of identification, and best practices in intervention and support according to current research.
-Field experience is required.
+Field experience is required which will require FBI Clearance, Criminal Record Clearance, Pennsylvania Child Abuse Clearance, and TB Test (fees).
 Prerequisite(s): Acceptance into the Education Program is required.
 Corequisite(s): SED 344 and SED 342L.
 Register by Instructor.